 What you do need is for your brand to be visible.
 That means you need a reliable system that makes your brand visible and you need to be focused (rather than trying to be a little bit visible everywhere).

 Neither of my two visibility strategies for 2019 required me to share more of myself or to show up personally all the time.
 If anything, I probably spent more time alone in 2019 than I have in many years.
 In some ways I became more introverted.
 But – and here’s the thing I want all introverts to note – I was also more open when I did show up.
 Not because I felt I had to be, but because I wasn’t afraid of people seeing me.

 That’s where visibility block clearing really comes into its own.
 It makes you more strategic, less overwhelmed and more effective.
 It also makes you effortlessly comfortable with being seen, when you choose to be seen.

-If you want to combine visibility block clearing with strategic planning so you can work less and be more visible in 2020, come and join us at the School of Visibility.
-We’re closing the doors for enrolment in 2 days.
+If you want to combine visibility block clearing with strategic planning so you can work less and be more visible, come and join us at the School of Visibility.

 What got you to this point in your business or career, will not get you to the next place you’re looking to go.
 You’re going to need to change things up.